-1. Paragraph (c)(3) permits the office to reject an application if there is a reasonable basis for concluding that the application is fraudulent or would facilitate a fraudulent or illegal act.
-Such a basis may exist if, for example, the ownership disclosed and documented in the application is contradicted by information obtained by the office through use of the Vessel Identification System.

-2. Cancellation of a certificate of title does not, by itself, change the law governing the certificate or render unperfected a security interest perfected pursuant to this act.
-See Section 4 comment 4; Section 14 comment 3.
+- 1. Paragraph (c)(3) permits the office to reject an application if there is a reasonable basis for concluding that the application is fraudulent or issuance of a certificate of title would facilitate a fraudulent or illegal act.
+Such a basis may exist if, for example, the ownership disclosed and documented in the application is contradicted by information obtained by the office through use of the Vessel Identification System. - 2.
+Cancellation of a certificate of title does not, by itself, change the law governing the certificate or render unperfected a security interest perfected pursuant to this act.
+See Section 5 comment 4; Section 15 comment 3. - 3.
+Some states have laws that require the applicable office to cancel a motor vehicle certificate of title for the owner's failure to pay child support, failure to pay parking tickets, or failure to maintain the vehicle in a mechanically fit manner.
+This Section does not permit cancellation for any of these reasons.
+Canceling the vessel's registration (i.e. license to use) for such failures would seem far more appropriate than canceling its certificate of title.

-SECTION 8.
-CONTENTS OF CERTIFICATE OF TITLE.
+SECTION 9.
+CONTENT OF CERTIFICATE OF TITLE.

+(a) A certificate of title must contain:
-- (a) A certificate of title must contain: - (1) the date the certificate of title was created; - 37 (2) the name of the owner of record and, if not all owners are listed, an indication - that there are additional owners;

-- 1 (3) the address of the owner of record; - 2 (4) the hull identification number;

-- 3 (5) the information listed in Section 6(b)(6); - (6) except as otherwise provided in Section 14(b), the name and address of the secured party of record, if any, and if not all secured parties are listed, an indication that there are other security interests indicated in the files of the office or on a record created by a governmental agency of another jurisdiction and submitted to the office; and - (7) all title brands indicated in the files of the office covering the vessel, including brands indicated on a certificate of title created by a governmental agency of another jurisdiction and delivered to the office. - (b) Nothing in this [act] precludes the office from noting on a certificate of title the name and address of a secured party that is not a secured party of record. - (c) For each title brand indicated on the certificate of title, the certificate must identify the jurisdiction under whose law the title brand was created or the jurisdiction that created the certificate of title on which the title brand was indicated.
-If the meaning of a title brand is not easily ascertainable or cannot be accommodated on the certificate of title, the certificate of title may state: "Previously branded in [insert the particular jurisdiction under whose law the title brand was created or whose certificate of title previously indicated the title brand]." - (d) If the files of the office indicate that a vessel was previously registered or titled in a jurisdiction other than the United States or a state, the office shall indicate on the certificate of title that the vessel was registered or titled in that jurisdiction.
+- (1) the date the certificate was created; - (2) the name of the owner of record and, if not all owners are listed, an indication that there are additional owners indicated in the files of the office; - (3) the mailing address of the owner of record; - (4) the hull identification number; - (5) the information listed in Section 7(b)(6); - (6) except as otherwise provided in Section 15(b), the name and mailing address of the secured party of record, if any, and if not all secured parties are listed, an indication that there are other security interests indicated in the files of the office; and - (7) all title brands indicated in the files of the office covering the vessel, including brands indicated on a certificate created by a governmental agency of another jurisdiction and delivered to the office. - (b) This [act] does not preclude the office from noting on a certificate of title the name and mailing address of a secured party that is not a secured party of record. - (c) For each title brand indicated on a certificate of title, the certificate must identify the jurisdiction under whose law the title brand was created or the jurisdiction that created the certificate on which the title brand was indicated.
+If the meaning of a title brand is not easily ascertainable or cannot be accommodated on the certificate, the certificate may state:

+"Previously branded in (insert the jurisdiction under whose law the title brand was created or whose certificate of title previously indicated the title brand)." - (d) If the files of the office indicate that a vessel previously was registered or titled in a foreign country, the office shall indicate on the certificate of title that the vessel was registered or titled in that country.